 The student must meet one of the following:

 1. The student has only the student teaching requirement remaining to be completed during the upcoming semester, OR

 2. The student can document a serious hardship associated with participation in the commencement ceremony (ie. documented illness, religious observance, sports event, etc.) on the day established.

 Complete information about commencement is available at the commencement web site.

-Names to be included in the December Commencement program are students who will be participating in that event.
+Names to be included in the December Commencement program are students who are expected December graduates or students will be participating in that event.
 Students are expected to meet the stated program preparation deadlines to ensure their name is printed.
 These dates are published at the commencement web site.

-Names to be included in the May Commencement program are students who are expected May or August graduates, previous December graduates who did not participate in the December Ceremony, or students who will be participating in that event.
+Names to be included in the May Commencement program are students who are expected May or August graduates or students who will be participating in that event.
 Students are expected to meet the stated program preparation deadlines to ensure their name is printed.
 These dates are published at the commencement web site.